encoredev/encore/docs/develop/config.md

 }

 // Specify that servers is a map of strings to #Server
-// where they key we assign the the variable Name
+// where they key we assign the variable Name
 servers: [Name=string]: #Server & {
 	// Then we union the key with the value of server
 	server: Name